 Primary schools are also required to teach religious education (RE).
 Some primary initial teacher training (ITT) courses include a specialism such as maths.

 Secondary schools cover KS3 and KS4, and sometimes post-16.
-The core subjects are maths, English and science.
-The foundation subjects are citizenship, computing and physical education.
-Schools must also offer at least one subject from each of these areas: humanities; modern foreign languages; arts; and design and technology.
+The subjects are maths, English, a science, citizenship, computing and physical education.
+Schools must also offer at least one subject from each of these areas:

 Pupils work towards national qualifications, usually GCSEs during KS4.
 Additional subjects offered include, drama, dance, and media studies.
 Schools are also required to offer RE, careers guidance and sex and relationship education (SRE).